US businesses close to the border fight against border closures | ExBulletin

 US businesses close to the border fight against border closures

-NOGALES, Arizona Evan Kory started calling brides in the northern Mexican state of Sonora last March, asking if they wanted to get their wedding dresses at his Arizona store just before the United States closed. their borders with Mexico and Canada because of the coronavirus.
+NOGALES, Ariz.
+(AP) Evan Kory began calling brides in the northern Mexican state of Sonora last March, asking if they wanted to get their wedding dresses at his Arizona store just before the U.S. United States are closing their borders with Mexico and Canada because of the coronavirus.

 Her eponymous boutique in the border town of Nogales was popular among brides-to-be in North Sonora for its large, affordable inventory, said Kory, the third-generation owner.
 Located just steps from the border fence, Korys has been in business for half a century but has been closed for a year due to the pandemic, with its main Mexican clientele largely unable to come to the United States and do its shopping. races.

 Some 1,600 miles (2,575 kilometers) to the north, Roxie Pelton in the border town of Oroville, Wash., Was in a similar situation.
-Business at his shipping and receiving store was down 82% from a year ago, as most Canadians who typically ship their orders online to his store were unable to cross the border. border by car.
+Business at his shipping and receiving store was down 82% from a year ago because most Canadians who typically ship their orders online to his store were unable to cross the border. border by car.

 Last summer, the 72-year-old let two employees go and now works alone.